sreesh2411/DAA-Project/README.md

 # DAA_Project
-This repository contains the files and folders of the course Design and Analysis of Algorithms (UE18CS251).
+This repository contains the files and folders of the assignment of the course Design and Analysis of Algorithms (UE18CS251).

 ## Problem Statement
 `INTAL` - Develop a C library for the integers of arbitrary length (intal).<br>